DevExpress/devextreme-documentation/api-reference/10 UI Components/dxCalendar/1 Configuration/dateSerializationFormat.md

 - `"yyyy-MM-ddTHH:mm:ssZ"` - the UTC date and time

-- `"yyyy-MM-ddTHH:mm:ssx"` - date and time with a timezone
+- `"yyyy-MM-ddTHH:mm:ssx"`, `"yyyy-MM-ddTHH:mm:ssxx"`, `"yyyy-MM-ddTHH:mm:ssxxx"` - date and time with a timezone

 This property applies only if the **forceIsoDateParsing** field is set to **true** in the [global configuration object](/api-reference/50%20Common/utils/config(config).md '/Documentation/ApiReference/Common/utils/#configconfig').